Disclaimer:

 Nobody's untouchable in our democracy. ,

-paradigm shift significantly more, there'd be far less need for
+shift significantly more, there'd be far less need for my

 service.
 Meanwhile my